vlkofly/Fastq-to-vcf/README.md

 -sc=file with scaffolds/chromosomes to parallelize over.
 One scaffold per line.
 This allows to run separate jobs for each scaffold.
 -NV=yes if you want to run the joint genotype calling for both invariant and variant sites See further options and notes within the script.
-Example how to run the script:
+Example how to run the script: `qsub -v 'samples=v3.samplelist.txt,outvcf=outvcf.vcf.gz,sourcedirs=/home/analysis/HC,outdir=finalvcf,ref=fullpath_to_reference_folder' ~/Fastq-to-vcf/3_genotypeGVCF.sh`